auth0/express-jwt/README.md

 app.use("/api", jwt({ secret: "shhhhhhared-secret", algorithms: ["HS256"] }));
 ```

-Or, the other way around, if you want to make some paths unprotected, cal `unless` like so.
+Or, the other way around, if you want to make some paths unprotected, call `unless` like so.

 ```javascript
 app.use(